 QZyme WorkbenchTM is a fully automated proprietary in silico protein engineering platform of Quantumzyme LLP, evolved by integrating open source computational chemistry tools (such as Modeller, AmberTools, Gromacs, Gamess-US, AutoDock) in combination with in-house developed algorithms and scripts.
 QZyme WorkbenchTM is comprised of five modules namely: QZyme Pilot, QZyme Modeller, QZyme CatMec, QZyme Hotspot and QZyme Designer which is capable of tackling several important aspects of protein modeling and engineering including structural refinement, ligand docking, conformational sampling, estimating substrate binding affinity, modeling catalytic reaction, identifying mutable hotspots, further hotspot optimization, and so on.

-The identified hotspot residues affecting the binding of substrate, transitions state barrier, are then subjected to in silico mutagenesis using the fifth module QZyme Designer.
+QZyme DesignerTM deals with the in silico mutagenesis of the identified hotspot residues affecting the binding of substrate, transitions state barrier.
 The enzyme variants are screened and ranked according to the interaction energies of E-S complex, probability of binding affinity of substrate in near attack conformation, activation energy barrier and so on.
-Earlier study demonstrated the successful implementation of QZyme WorkbenchTM and few stories are described in the case studies.

 The main objective of “QZyme WorkBenchTM ” is to reduce time taken for execution of Enzyme Engineering Projects from 4+ months to 3 months or less and enable scientists to handle multiple projects at a given time.
 Some of the other objectives include